Hello and welcome to my new course GIMP for beginners , the complete project-based series.

-What is the GIMP?
+What is a GIMP?
 This is a picture of the three GIMP windows that will come up when you start the GIMP.
 The window on the left has various tools that you can use to paint and manipulate images.
 The window in the middle has the layers that you use to compose an image.
 It also has your undo history and paths.
-The window on the right is where you actually manipulate images, and it contains the main menu along the top.
+The window on the right is where you manipulate images, and it contains the main menu along the top.

 I want to talk about this project series.
 It’s composed of 13 sections or classes each about 30 minutes in length.
 They’re all project focused meaning that each section concludes with a section project which I encourage you to do.
 They’re simple to do, just complete the project and submit your finished project to the course discussion.
-This course uses a mix of presentations like what you’re seeing here, and screencasts, which are captures of screens where you get to watch me actually use the GIMP.
+This course uses a mix of presentations like what you’re seeing here, and screencasts, which are captures of screens where you get to watch me use the GIMP.

 The entire first section is free by the way so check it out, I want you to know what you’re getting.

 I’d like to provide an overview of what we’re going to cover.
-We’re going to install the GIMP and use it to create simple logos and graphics, then we’re going to really focus in on section and layers by creating a pool table and balls.
+We’re going to install the GIMP and use it to create simple logos and graphics, then we’re going to really focus on sections and layers by creating a pool table and balls.
 This does not cover selections and layers enough so I provided another section on it where we create colored butterflies and so on.
-We learn how to create stunning text effects and finally what I consider the beginners series concludes with recreating my favorite book cover the last divine.
+We learn how to create stunning text effects and finally what I consider the beginners series concludes with recreating my favorite book cover of the last divine.

-Finally, we get into advanced tips and techniques talking about social media and Facebook, more tips and techniques, photo manipulation like removing red eye, and blemishes, and scenery, displaying web graphics with WordPress, and actually going further than that, and using WordPress with HTML to display incredible graphic effects, and coming soon this wasn’t quite ready for the release, but I’m going to add a digital drawing and painting with a Wacom tablet.
+Finally, we get into advanced tips and techniques talking about social media and Facebook, more tips and techniques, photo manipulation like removing red eye, and blemishes, and scenery, displaying web graphics with WordPress, and going further than that, and using WordPress with HTML to display incredible graphic effects, and coming soon this wasn’t quite ready for the release, but I’m going to add a digital drawing and painting with a Wacom tablet.

-You may notice throughout the course curriculum that I don’t talk a lot of about drawing tools.
+You may notice throughout the course curriculum that I don’t talk a lot about drawing tools.
 They’re useless without a tablet and I haven’t had a tablet until recently so I haven’t done a lot of drawing.
 I’m going to start drawing and bring that to you in at least one new lesson.

 Who am I?
 My name is Brian Jackson.
 I’m a writer, publisher, and educator, and I’m about to take you on a trip to the GIMP.

-By the way, if that little spot between my eyes and my profile picture annoys you don’t worry we remove it in the section on GIMP photographic touch-up techniques.
+By the way, if that little spot between my eyes and my profile picture annoys you don’t worry we remove it from the section on GIMP photographic touch-up techniques.
 It’s time to head off to your first lesson.
 Let’s head over to install and use the GIMP to create logos and graphics.